Uzair-Waseem-390/Uzair-Waseem-390/README.md

 I’m a backend-focused developer who believes backend engineering is not about writing endpoints —
 it’s about building systems that **handle real users, real data, and real failures**.

-I started my journey with **automation and AI workflows**, then moved deep into backend engineering using **Django, Django REST Framework, and FastAPI**.
+I started my journey with **automation and AI workflows**, then moved deep into backend engineering using **Django, Django REST Framework, FastAPI, and React**.
 I learn by building, breaking, debugging, and rebuilding until things work the *right way*.

 ---